kuryla/ml-peg-omol/docs/source/user_guide/get_started.rst

 Dependencies
 ------------

-All required and optional dependencies can be found in `pyproject.toml <https://github.com/ddmms/mlip-testing/blob/main/pyproject.toml>`_.
+All required and optional dependencies can be found in `pyproject.toml <https://github.com/ddmms/ml-peg/blob/main/pyproject.toml>`_.

 Installation
 ------------

-The latest stable release of ``mlip-testing``, including its dependencies, will soon be installable from PyPI by running:
+The latest stable release of ``ml-peg``, including its dependencies, will soon be installable from PyPI by running:

 .. code-block:: bash

-    python3 -m pip install mlip-testing
+    python3 -m pip install ml-peg

-To get all the latest changes, ``mlip-testing`` can also be installed from GitHub:
+To get all the latest changes, ``ml-peg`` can also be installed from GitHub:

 .. code-block:: bash

-    python3 -m pip install git+https://github.com/ddmms/mlip-testing.git
+    python3 -m pip install git+https://github.com/ddmms/ml-peg.git